 Health care accessibility increases the impact of translational science by helping innovations reach as many people as possible, especially vulnerable, at-risk populations.
 Strategies that enhance health care accessibility demonstrate coordinated translational science efforts among scientists, health care providers, insurers, government regulators and the community to optimize community health outcomes.

 Advice from authors on searching for information:

 Access to self-reported researcher or administrative/in-house data may be required to locate documentation.
-Longitudinal data on health care access may be difficult to find for local areas but is available for U.S. on HealthyPeople.gov and Access to Health Care – CDC.
+Longitudinal data on health care access may be difficult to find for local areas but is available for the U.S. on HealthyPeople.gov and Access to Health Care – CDC.
 Definitions of accessibility may vary among stakeholders and can include having insurance and nearby medical facilities, access to culturally acceptable care, care that is available during patient schedules, and patient access to transportation.

 Organizations, repositories, websites, and other sources where you can find more information:

 - Missouri Health Care For All.
 Website of all of the organizations across that state that are dedicated to providing quality health care to all Missourians.
 Provides stories of families that were helped, ways to contribute, and other resources for areas that want to work on improving health care accessibility in MO.